Centralia Power Plant: 21st century

 TransAlta was fined $3,500 by the Southwest Clean Air Agency for exceeding air-pollution standards for one hour; the company self-reported the incident.
-In April 2002, TransAlta was fined $24,000 by the Washington State Department of Ecology (WSDAOE) due to clay- and mud-contaminated stormwater runoff from collection ponds into nearby Hanaford Creek.
+In April 2002, TransAlta was fined $24,000 by the Washington State Department of Ecology (WSDOE) due to clay- and mud-contaminated stormwater runoff from collection ponds into nearby Hanaford Creek.
 The silt was considered hazardous to the local aquatic habitat, particularly to salmon spawning grounds.
 The company immediately announced projects to prevent further incidents from occurring, constructing booms and screens and removing a hillside to prevent additional soil particles from entering the pools.

 The Centralia Power Plant had been considered to be a leading cause of air pollution at Mount Rainier National Park.
 When TransAlta bought the plant in 2000, it agreed to reduce emissions.
 It installed $200 million worth of scrubbers on the plant, which were purchased from ABB Environmental Systems.
 The project was completed by September 2002; an open house at the plant, attended by approximately 2,500 people, was held to dedicate the scrubbers as well as to celebrate the start-up of the Big Hanaford addition.
 TransAlta also received an ISO 14001 certification recognizing the company's two-year achievement in developing an environmental management system at the plant.

 The scrubbers, using a daily application of a wet-ground limestone slurry, absorbed sulfur oxide particulates, reducing airborne levels by 90 percent.
 The chemical process, along with additional oxidation, created calcium sulfite, also known as gypsum.
 The gypsum was removed and used in the production of sheetrock at the Georgia Pacific plant in Tacoma.
 The addition of the pollution controls allowed the Centralia plant to be considered one of the cleanest coal plants in North America.
 Sulfur emissions of the natural-gas facility were considered low; specifically designed turbines, along with a catalytic conversion system, helped to minimize nitrogen oxide pollution.